canonical/bugit-v2/README.md

 textual console
 ```

-Then in another terminal run the app:
+Then in another terminal run the app with the `--dev` flag:

 ```sh
 uv sync --python 3.12